Product Cost Collector

 In repetitive manufacturing, you always use product cost collectors as the cost objects.

 Product cost collectors are available from Release 4.5A onwards.
 In earlier releases, the costs of repetitive manufacturing materials were collected on production cost collectors.
 From Release 4.5A onwards, production cost collectors are converted into product cost collectors.
-For information on the conversion process, see Converting Production Cost Collectors into Product Cost Collectors.
+For information on the conversion process, see Converting Production Cost Collectors into Product Cost Collectors .End of the note.

 You do not need to manually create the production process for the product cost collector.
 The system generates the production process automatically when you create the product cost collector.